anantyash9/CarND-Advanced-Lane-Lines/writeup_template.md

     left_fit = np.polyfit(lefty, leftx, 2)
     right_fit = np.polyfit(righty, rightx, 2)
 ```
+The sliding window search for the first frame of the video.

+![alt text][image12]

 `get_fit_contineous()` is used when the probable position of the lane line is already known.
 After the first frame is processed this function is called and the second order polynomial from the last frame are passed to it.
 These polynomials are used to do a highly targeted search for points on left and right lanes.
 The size of the region where new points are searched is controlled by tweeking the margine.
 The search for new points is done in the following manner.